If we believe your application has been written with the help of any AI assistance it will be disregarded.

 Terms and Conditions:

 The aim of the Scholarship is to assist the successful individual, who might otherwise not have the necessary resources to have the chance to experience gliding, either on a week-long residential course, or at a local gliding club on a lesson by lesson basis.
-The Scholarship will cover direct training costs and residential accomodation; travel expenses to and from the training centre will be the responsibility of the Scholarship winner.
+The Scholarship will cover direct training costs and residential accommodation; travel expenses to and from the training centre will be the responsibility of the Scholarship winner.

 Scholarships are residential and are offered to people over the age of 16.
 Successful candidates have the opportunity to fly on a one week course at a youth approved British Gliding Association centre.
 This course could take a candidate to first solo.
 Candidates called for interview will be informed of the available dates and asked to confirm their preference at that time.
-Courses will take place during the 2024 School Summer Holidays (July and/or Aug).
+Courses will take place during the 2025 School Summer Holidays (July and/or Aug).
 Candidates called for interview will be able to discuss their availability, however, successful candidates may have to accept and commit to a course which is not their preferred option.

-The closing date for applications was 6 March at 12 noon.
+The closing date for applications was 26 February at 12 noon.

 The selection process is now underway.
 All eligible applications received are acknowledged by email.

-All candidates should be aware that, if called to interview, they must make their own arrangements to attend an interview in London on 9th May 2024.
+All candidates should be aware that, if called to interview, they must make their own arrangements to attend an interview in London on 7th May 2025.
 Alternative dates cannot be arranged.

 Successful candidates will be made a conditional offer subject to proof of passing a specific pre-entry flight test with an FI qualified for this purpose, based upon the proficiency check as previously set out in Part FCL Appendix 9.
-This test must be completed at candidate’s own expense before 1 June 2024.
-Training must be completed during the summer and before 30 September 2024.
+This test must be completed at candidate’s own expense before 1 June 2025.
+Training must be completed during the summer and before 30 September 2025.

 The criteria for successful applications include: